-- Admitted students must have current CPR certification completed prior to the beginning of the first fall semester of the program. - A criminal background check is required prior to beginning clinical rotations. - A felony or misdemeanor conviction may result in denial to participate in clinical rotations and/or rejection by professional certification agencies and state licensure boards.
+- A criminal background check is required prior to beginning clinical rotations. - A felony or misdemeanor conviction may result in denial to participate in clinical rotations and/or rejection by professional certification agencies and state licensure boards.
 Please contact program officials for details. - Students must be able to perform the technical standards of Kettering College and the PA program.
 The standards will be distributed to each applicant selected for an interview; if accepted, the student must sign a statement affirming that he or she has read, understood, and is able to comply.
 Technical standards refer to the physical, cognitive, and behavioral abilities required for satisfactory completion of the curriculum; they include motor, sensory, communicative, intellectual, behavioral, and social aspects.

-Kettering College technical standards:
+Kettering College technical standards: - a.

-- a.
 Think critically with sound judgment, emotional stability, maturity, empathy, and physical and mental stamina. - b.
 Learn and function in a variety of didactic and clinical settings. - c.
 Communicate effectively, both verbally and in writing, using appropriate grammar, spelling, and vocabulary. - d.
 Immediately comprehend and respond to auditory instructions or requests. - e.
 Think clearly and act calmly in stressful situations. - f.
 Perform a clinical experience up to 12 hours long in a single 24-hour period. - g.
 Work cooperatively, preserving relationships with others on the healthcare team. - h.
 Perform fine and gross motor skills with both hands. - i.
 Apply adequate pressure to stop bleeding. - j.
 Perform cardiopulmonary resuscitation (CPR).